Tags

 Strategic fit express the degree to which an organization is matching its resources and capabilities with the opportunities in the external environment.

-The matching takes place through the practice of pre-strategy analysis.
+Matching occurs through the practice of pre-strategy analysis.

 Here is a stylised chart that I have used in the past to represent 9 critical factors in ensuring strategic fit.
 It is referred to as the Cambrian A9 Power Grid – Cambriano is the name of a small European strategy consulting outfit.